TorusTredent/FocUs/README.md

 # FocUs
-FocUs is a task–note app with levels and friends.
+FocUs is a REST task–note app with levels and friends.
 This is an application for recording various tasks-notes.
 After completing a certain number of tasks, you increase your level.
 The user can add friends to tasks-notes, as well as select and add sets with levels from other users.
 Spring Security and Firebase are used for registration and authorization.